The Hardest Part (Blondie song)

 "The Hardest Part" is a 1979 song by the American new wave band Blondie.
-In North America, it was released as the second single from the band's fourth album Eat to the Beat (in Europe, "Union City Blue" was released as the second single).
+In North America, it was released as the second single from the band's fourth album, Eat to the Beat (in Europe, "Union City Blue" was released as the second single).
 It was written by the group's principal songwriting partnership, Deborah Harry and Chris Stein.
-The single achieved minor success, reaching #84 and #86 on the Billboard Hot 100 and RPM 100 Singles respectively.
+The single achieved minor success, reaching No. 84 and No. 86 on the Billboard Hot 100 and RPM 100 Singles respectively.

 Overview

 The song describes an armored car robbery.
-The title refers to the "hardest part" of the plan – progressing past several armed guards.
-It would be revealed much later in an interview, that the original working title for this song was The Stiffest Piece.
+The title refers to the driver of the armored truck: "The hardest part of the armored guard, big man of steel behind the steering wheel."

+Chris Stein said, "That was the first white funk song ever recorded.
+It was heavy metal funk, genre-breaking stuff."